 If you're retiring abroad, moving can be even more complicated.
 But don't let that put you off, because the positives often outweigh the negatives.
-The weather could be very different to the UK's and the culture and language are real eye-openers.
+The weather could be very different to the UK's.
+You could learn a new language and immerse yourself in a culture different to your own.
 And best of all, if you go somewhere with a weaker currency, you could even feel quite a bit richer too.

 What do I need to think about if I move abroad?

-If you go somewhere with a weaker currency, you may even feel a bit richer at the end of it all.
+If you move somewhere with a weaker currency you may end up feeling a bit richer.
 Obviously currencies can go up and down, but if you do your homework, this could be your chance to enjoy your retirement to the max, and even ‘upsize’ in later life.

 Of course, it’s still important to consider the associated costs of moving abroad.
-Here’s a checklist of things to think about before saying goodbye to the inclement British weather:
+Here’s a list of things to think about before saying goodbye to the inclement British weather: